For Levi's, the radical reframing of the 501 jean by BBH rejuvenated the venerable brand and made the jean trendy again.

 But the change is also instructive – Levi's competitors are no longer the cheap lookalikes but the expensive, ‘designer’ brands, that are hipper and made with hipster denim.
 These high-value brands are now the ones that chip away at Levi's.

 Thanks to the Laundrette ad, Levi's and really the whole sector was reframed for a generation.
 People generally now know that Levi's is ‘the original’ and jeans are in every wardrobe.
 Quite an achievement for an ad that used Behavioural Economics to produce a stunning outcome.

+Interested in this topic?
+Consider the IDM Award in Behavioural Economics.
 Learn how unconscious biases can be harnessed in your marketing, including the theory and practice of assembling simple experiments and applying the results.

 Did you find this blog useful?

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.

 Our learning and development team will be happy to advise based on your needs and requirements.